usegalaxy-au/site_performance_timer/README.md

     and pipe the influx stats into `test_results.txt` and output log into `test_results.csv`.
 The `-j` parameter specifies the number of users to simulate in parallel.

+    The execution nodes must have docker installed and have ssh access enabled, but can otherwise be vanilla ubuntu nodes.
-    Note that it must be possible to perform passwordless authentication against the two execution nodes.
+    It must also be possible to perform passwordless authentication against the execution nodes.
 Configure your `~/.ssh/config` file as follows to do so:
     ```
     Host 115.146.85.212
     User ubuntu